Advantages WG

 Forestry and refinement of bio-based resources is an integrated part of the NSPA economies due to that has developed over time from export of raw materials to highly refined materials such as biofuels, paper, building materials, textiles and outer goods that support the European green transition.

 The EU has several policy instruments and initiatives to support member countries and regions in developing sustainable green and digital solutions that will help Europe and the Arctic reach the Green Deal goals while strengthening its industrial competitiveness and self-sufficiency.
-Under the umbrella of industry alliances and Horizon Europe partnerships the EU is collaborating to set a common investment strategy that will mobilize private and member state recourses in joint investments.
-The EU show dedication to the green transition by introducing EU wide legislation in a high phase, that also brings a risk for NSPA as a front runner and can limit the industries innovations.
+Under the umbrella of industry alliances and Horizon Europe partnerships the EU is collaborating to set a common investment strategy that will mobilize private and member state resources in joint investments.
+Place-based development strategies have been essential for regions to tailor investments to fit the specific needs for each territory.